vmmc2/The-Complete-2022-Web-Development-Bootcamp/README.md

 ### Selector Priority
 * The priority of the selectors that are used to apply styles is (from higher to lower priorities): id ---> class ---> html elements
+* Use CSS id sparingly. __Only use it when you ABSOLUTELY HAVE TO.__ One can also use it in HTML sections.
+* Always prefer to give only 1 CSS class to a HTML element.
+Simplicity always!